pley-land/photo-gallery/README.md

 ## Usage

-> Some usage instructions
+> Photo Gallery Component of Pleyted Webb App

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 6.13.1
-- etc
+- MySQL 8.0.11

 ## Development